SQream/sqream_docs/guides/client_drivers/jdbc/index.rst

 Sample Java program
 --------------------

-You can download this file by right clicking and saving to your computer :download:`sample.java <sample.java>`.
+Download this file by right clicking and saving to your computer :download:`sample.java <sample.java>`.

 .. literalinclude:: sample.java
     :language: java